hiltermann/homekit-infused/addons/button-navigation.md

 | navigation_path | String | none | Sets the path the button should point to, you can ONLY choose any of the included views, to find out the path names you can open the `/homekit-infused/user/views/` folder.
 The folder names are exactly the same as their paths |
 | notification | Template | none | Set a badge on a button, the badge will show what is set in the template, to make it easy all you'd need to do is replace the `input_number.empty` entity for an entity of which you want the state to be shown inside the badge (experienced users can set any template they want) |
 | background_color | Template | none | Sets background color of the badge, to make it easy all you'd need to do is replace the `input_number.empty` with the exact same entity as you have put inside the notification parameter explained above |

+### Install
+- Create a new file inside the folder of the view you want (e.g. /homekit-infused/user/views/frontpage/), you can name the file however you want (e.g. buttons.yaml)
+- Copy the code below and make changes if needed

 ```
 - !include